 Re-cap 2003 – 2014

 Just a quick re-cap here as I’ve told the story a lot of times before.
 I met Lee Adams in 2003 when we auditioned for a student experiment that was a mock Big Brother.
 We both got through the auditions and were eventually voted into the house called the Lock In.
 The house was a crazy time, a weekend “away from the outside world” and without any football results.
 With a lack of football results, The Lock In gave us a football quiz.
 The only question of the quiz that we remember was either:

-- Who won their last England cap in the 5-1 win over Germany in 2001?
+- Who made their last start for England in the 5-1 win over Germany in 2001?